oxidize-rb/rb-sys/book/src/background-and-concepts.md

 }
 ```

-Then, its a matter of compiling and running like so:
+Then, it's a matter of compiling and running like so:

 ```sh
 $ rustc --crate-type=cdylib simplest_rust_extension.rs -o simplest_rust_extension.bundle -C link-arg="-Wl,-undefined,dynamic_lookup"